-Food production is a major cause of environmental problems, and some food products are dramatically better for the environment than others.
-How might emerging technologies promote eco-friendly consumer behavior at the grocery store?
+Some food products are dramatically better for the environment than others.
+How might emerging technologies encourage people to be more eco-friendly?

-Good Earth is an AR app that empowers people to make eco-friendly purchasing decisions at the grocery store.
-It leads you to the items on your shopping list, and it provides you with the information you need to make informed decisions on the go.
+Good Earth uses augmented reality to encourage eco-friendly behavior at the grocery store.
+It provides shoppers with the information they need to make informed decisions on the go.

-We also drew inspiration from a number of precedents that are successful at persuading people to change their behavior in favor of environmental and social causes:
+We drew inspiration from a number of precedents that are successful at persuading consumers to change their behavior in favor of environmental and social causes:

 Imperfect Produce is a startup that sells ugly, misshapen vegetables by creating an aura of desirability around them.

 Buy Black is a Chrome extension that promotes black-owned businesses by offering alternative suggestions to online shoppers.

 Good Earth is a just-in-time intervention that surfaces carefully selected snippets of information in context.

 Our designs were driven by the insight that people like information, soft nudges, and the freedom to make their own choices.

 At the grocery store, Good Earth guides users to the aisle where the items on their grocery list are located.
 For each item, the app uses AR to present alternative options as well as eco-friendly recommendations.